amandaghassaei/Fusion360-Scripts/Design-History-Animation/README.md

 <img src="docs/panel.png" width="366px" alt="Plugin Panel" />

-**WARNING - THIS SCRIPT WILL MAKE CHANGES TO YOUR DESIGN FILE.**  I recommended running this script on the copy of your design so that you don't accidentally modify your file.
-At the very least, do not save the changes to your file - they involve unlinking references to external components for better control over the animation transitions - you probably do not want these changes.
+⚠️ **WARNING - THIS SCRIPT WILL MAKE CHANGES TO YOUR DESIGN FILE** ⚠️ I recommended running this script on the copy of your design so that you don't accidentally modify your file.
+At the very least, **do not save the changes** to your file - they involve unlinking references to external components for better control over the animation transitions - you definitely do not want these changes.

 ## Installation